Arjun Erigaisi: 2024

 In April 2024, Arjun won Menorca Open A on superior tie-break score after he tied with 2 others with a score of 7½/9.

-In June 2024, Arjun won the Stepan Avagyan Memorial 2024 with a round to spare.
+In June 2024, Arjun won the Stepan Avagyan Memorial 2024 in Jermuk with a round to spare.

-In September 2024, Arjun took part in the Chess Olympiad in Budapest as part of the Indian team.
+In September, Erigaisi was part of the Indian team that won gold medal in the open section of the 45th Chess Olympiad.
 He was the only player in the Open section to score six straight wins in the first six rounds.
-He finished the event with 10 points in 11 rounds (+9−0=2).
-His performance rating of 2968 earned him an individual gold medal on board three, and helped India to win their first ever team gold medal at the Olympiad.
+He finished the event with 10 points in 11 rounds (+9−0=2), the highest score in the event.
+His performance rating of 2968 earned him the individual gold on board three, and helped India win their first ever team gold medal at the Chess Olympiad.

 In October 2024, Arjun won the 2024 WR Chess Masters Cup in London by defeating Maxime Vachier-Lagrave in an armageddon tiebreak in the final.

 In December 2024, Arjun crossed 2800 on the FIDE Ratings list, making him the 16th player ever in history to cross the mark.

+Arjun finished 2nd on 2024 FIDE Circuit, with 124.40 points just 6.02 points behind Winner Fabiano Caruana.
+A win in the final round of Qatar Masters 2024 against eventual 1st place Andrey Esipenko would have given him the required points, once again narrowly missing the Candidates spot.

 2025

 In Tata Steel Chess Tournament 2025, he finished 10th, scoring 5½/13 (+2−4=7).
-Between February 28 to March 14, Arjun managed to win all of the three Chess.com Freestyle Friday events held.
-He is the first Indian to win the event and the only player to win it three consecutive times.
-He was part of the team that won the World Rapid Chess Championship in London in June 2025.
+Between 28 February and 14 March, Arjun managed to win all of the three Chess.com Freestyle Friday events held.
+He is the first Indian to win the event and the first player to win it three consecutive times.
+He was part of the Team MGD1 that won the World Rapid Team Chess Championship in London in June 2025.

+In July–August, Arjun competed in the 2025 Esports World Cup – Chess (having qualified via the Champions Chess Tour 2025) in Riyadh, representing Gen.G Esports.
+He finished fourth, losing to Alireza Firouzja in the semifinal and to Hikaru Nakamura in the third-place playoff, earning $115,000.

+In October–November, Arjun participated in the Chess World Cup 2025.
+In the tournament, he knocked out Martin Petrov in the second round, Shamsiddin Vokhidov in the third round, Peter Leko in the fourth round, and Levon Aronian in the fifth round.
+He was eliminated in the quarterfinals by Wei Yi.

+In December, Arjun won the double bronze medal at the FIDE World Rapid & Blitz Championships 2025.
+In Rapid he finished third on tiebreak to win the bronze medal.
+In Blitz he finished as the sole leader at the swiss stage but lost in the semifinal to win the bronze medal.